-This section provides an overview of methods available to set targets on FIs' investment and lending portfolios, along with case studies of FIs globally that have tested these methods in the method roadtesting process for SDA and Portfolio Coverage in 2019, and the SBTi Finance Tool beta-testing process in 2020.
+This section provides an overview of methods available to set targets on financial institutions' investment and lending portfolios, along with case studies of financial institutions globally that have tested these methods in the method road-testing process for SDA and SBT Portfolio Coverage in 2019, and the SBTi Finance Tool beta-testing process in 2020.
 Given that these case studies were conducted before the final release of the guidance, the target setting exercises described may not align fully with the criteria presented in the guidance.
-FIs shall follow the criteria and recommendations to prepare targets for submissions to the SBTi.42
+Financial institutions shall follow the criteria and recommendations to prepare targets for submissions to SBTi.42